The Reportable Food Registry: A Five Year Overview of Targeting Inspection Resources and Identifying Patterns of Adulteration

 A reportable food is an article of food/feed for which there is a reasonable probability that the use of, or exposure to, such article of food will cause serious adverse health consequences or death to humans or animals.

-This is the fourth Reportable Food Registry Annual Report, covering the period September 8, 2012 to September 7, 2013.
-The first, second, and third Reportable Food Registry Annual Reports presented FDA’s experience with the RFR from the opening of the Reportable Food electronic portal on September 8, 2009 until September 7, 2012.
+This is the fifth Reportable Food Registry Annual Report, covering the new time period September 8, 2013 to September 7, 2014.
+Previous Reportable Food Registry Annual Reports presented FDA’s experience with the RFR from the opening of the Reportable Food electronic portal on September 8, 2009 until September 7, 2013.

 Previous Reporting Periods